eavc/ash_authentication/documentation/tutorials/stytch.md

 }
 ```

-You can generate this payload directly from your strategy configuration using `AshAuthentication.Strategy.Stytch.PRM.build/3` and `json/2`:
+You can generate this payload directly from your strategy configuration using `AshAuthentication.Strategy.Stytch.PRM.build/3` and `json/2` and then serve it from a Plug or Phoenix route (for example, by mounting a `PRMPlug` at `/.well-known/oauth-protected-resource`):

 ```elixir
 resource = "https://example.com/mcp"